oskar11120/Apache.Druid.Querying/README.md

 By default `TSource` property names map 1-to-1 into `Druid` data source column names.
 This can be overriden in two ways:
 - By decorating `TSource` with `Apache.Druid.Querying.DataSourceNamingConvention` attribute.
 The convention will applied to all `TSource`'s property names.
 - By decorating `TSource`'s properties with `Apache.Druid.Querying.DataSourceColumn` attribute.
 The string parameter passed to the attrubute will become the data source column name.
-As most `Druid` data source contain column `__time` for convenience there exists attribute `Apache.Druid.Querying.DataSourceTimeColumn` equivalent to `Apache.Druid.Querying.DataSourceColumn("__time")`.
+As most `Druid` data sources contain column `__time` for convenience there exists attribute `Apache.Druid.Querying.DataSourceTimeColumn` equivalent to `Apache.Druid.Querying.DataSourceColumn("__time")`.

 ```cs
     [DataSourceColumnNamingConvention.CamelCase]